chutoan99/interview/interview.md

 - I can work well in a team or independently.
 - I can keep my cool and I don`t allow pressure to get to me.

-My weakness is,
+My weakness is:
 - My language skills are not very strong.
-However, I am currently working on improving them step by step.
+However, I am currently improving them step by step.

 ### How do you process handle tasks?